mehmetalisavas/cacoo/README.md

-// you can fetch your account information with this account, _, err := client.Account.MyAccountInformation(context.Background())
+// you can fetch your account information with this account, _, err := client.Account.MyAccountInformation(context.Background()) if err != nil {
+    // handle error
+}

-// If you want to use account name, you can get it like this after using above method myName := account.Name
+myName := account.Name // you can use account name after using above method myName := account.Nickname // you can reach nickname as well like this

 Granted Client options are listed below:
 - func OptionHttpClient(*http.Client) Option